 Aside from day-time internship placements, our seminar series brings together prominent professionals and communal leaders with the group, thereby facilitating a meaningful level of engagement with Jewry’s largest and most diverse and vibrant community.

-In addition to eight weeks in Tel Aviv, the group will spend time in Jerusalem and throughout Israel, exploring this beautiful country.
+In addition to four weeks in Tel Aviv, the group will spend time in Jerusalem and throughout Israel, exploring this beautiful country.
 You will also have the chance to meet and hear from some of the most influential policy-makers who will address questions relating to the application of Judaism in contemporary public policy and the modern world.

 Our renowned speakers, along with our in-house educational faculty, provide a thought-provoking analysis of Jewish perspectives on leadership and modernity offering a holistic approach to effective leadership both within the community and beyond.

 Frequently Asked Questions

 Internships are available in a variety of sectors including business, finance, law, media, journalism, politics, hi-tech, medicine and NGOs (please see Intern Hosts above).
 All of these will be based in the Tel Aviv area and are an ideal opportunity to build your CV and create a prestigious experience to aid future job applications.

 What does an internship entail?

 What else does the FJL Tel Aviv Internship offer aside from work placements?

 In addition to the valuable internship placement, the programme includes a seminar series, bringing participants face-to-face with high-profile figures from the banking and finance world, politicians, policy-makers, Jewish educators and communal leaders.
 Throughout the programme on non-internship days, the group will travel around Israel making the most of all the country has to offer.
 See sample itinerary above.